Gender-affirming hormone therapy: Safety

 Hormone therapy for transgender individuals has been shown in medical literature to be generally safe, when supervised by a qualified medical professional.
 There are potential risks with hormone treatment that will be monitored through screenings and lab tests such as blood count (hemoglobin), kidney and liver function, blood sugar, potassium, and cholesterol.
 Taking more medication than directed may lead to health problems such as increased risk of cancer, heart attack from thickening of the blood, blood clots, and elevated cholesterol.
-Hormone therapy has been shown to improve the psychosocial well-being among transgender individuals.
-It's been seen to lower levels of distress in transgender individuals.
+Hormone therapy has been shown to improve the psychosocial well-being, and lower levels of distress among transgender individuals.

+Cardiovascular risks vary by hormone regimen, dose, route of administration, age, smoking status, and other individual risk factors.
+Estrogen therapy is associated with concern about venous thromboembolism, while testosterone therapy may affect cardiovascular risk factors such as blood pressure, lipids, weight, and erythrocytosis.
+A 2025 Dutch cohort study found that cardiovascular risk patterns differed between transgender women and transgender men receiving gender-affirming hormone therapy: transgender women did not have increased arterial cardiovascular risk compared with general-population men, but had increased venous thromboembolism risk, while transgender men had increased risks of myocardial infarction and ischaemic cerebrovascular accident compared with general-population women.

 Feminizing hormone therapy

 The Standards of Care published by the World Professional Association for Transgender Health (WPATH) summarize many of the risks associated with feminizing hormone therapy (outlined below).